 North Carolina does not have a state tax credit for solar panel installations.
-However, residents can take advantage of the federal solar tax credit of 26% for 2022.
-This is claimed on your 2022 taxes and allows you to get a credit of 26% of the total cost of your system, regardless of whether you owe taxes.
+However, residents can take advantage of the federal solar tax credit of 30% for 2022.
+This is claimed on your 2022 taxes and allows you to get a credit of 30% of the total cost of your system, regardless of whether you owe taxes.
+For a 6 kW installation, this credit equals $4,032 to $4,914 for the average installation.
 Some solar companies in North Carolina also offer rebates on some installations, which can further offset the cost of your installation.

 In addition to the solar panels, your system requires solar inverters to work properly.
 Solar inverters convert the energy produced by your solar panels into energy your home can use.
-You need one inverter for each solar panel, so you need 20 inverters if you have 20 solar panels.
+The number of inverters you need for the system can vary depending on the type you choose.
+For example, you will need at least one string inverter, while with microinverters you will need one for each panel, so you need 20 microinverters if you have 20 solar panels.

 Several inverters are available on the market today.
 The most common and least expensive is the string inverter.
-These inverters are connected in a string, which is where the system gets its name.
-The drawback to this system is that if one panel or inverter goes down, the entire system stops working.
+Panels are connected in a string, which is where the system gets its name.
+The drawback to this system is that if one panel goes down, the entire stringstops working.

 You also need battery inverters if you have batteries with your solar panel system.
 These convert the energy from the panels into energy the batteries can store.
 You need one per battery.
 Below are the average costs for each inverter.